top of page

 How do we start?

-When we meet, we will go over a brief history and assessment, discuss what has brought you to this service, what you hope to get out of it and then we will set an initial path forward.
 As Pema Chödrön says, it is always best to "Start where you are."
 We can use our difficulties to our advantage if we look at them as doorways.
 I use ACT as a practice model, so there will almost certainly be some mindfulness related "homework" offered to continue your practice between sessions (which can be scheduled as you feel fits).
 We can discuss along the way what works for you and what doesn't.
 We'll adapt as we go.
 The most important feature in therapy is to be met where you are, to be seen and heard with compassion in this moment.
 So we begin there.

 “Only when compassion is present will people allow themselves to see the truth.” ― A.H.
 Almaas